spatie/laravel-html/docs/general-usage/core-concepts.md

 // <input type="text" name="name" id="name" value="Sebastian" />
 ```

-Since we're passing the input field's name `name` to the builder, it will try to infer it from the model, filling in `Sebastian` despite us providing `Alex` as its value.
+Since we're passing the input field's name `name` to the builder, it will try to infer it from the model, filling in `Sebastian` despite us providing `Alex` as it's value.
 If we want to ensure that `Alex` is the value of the input element, we need to set the value *after* the element has been created by the HTML builder.

 ```php
 {{ html()->model(new User(['name' => 'Sebastian'])) }}